JotiKaushal/nodejs-practice/README.md

 -backend
--llowed ec2 instance public ip on mongo dp installed pm2 on serer(to keep app running on esrver)  npm install pm2 -g -pm2 start npm -- start  (to start server in background) --pm2 logs (to see app logs)
+-allow ec2 instance public ip on mongo db installed pm2 on server(to keep app running on server)  npm install pm2 -g (in git bash server terminal) -pm2 start npm -- start  (to start server in background) --pm2 logs (to see app logs)
 -- pm2 flush (to remove logs)